 If the delay between the day your account was disabled and the day that you requested a review of this action was longer than 30 days then your account will be permanently disabled and you will no longer be able to request a review.

 How long does it take for Facebook to review your ID?

 Often, Facebook accounts are blocked for suspected false account names, and Facebook can ask you to confirm your identity to check that your name on your ID and the name of your account match.
 Facebook recommends that you allow at least 48 hours for a response.

 If you still haven’t heard anything after 48 hours, you can see if your ID was rejected.
 If Facebook does reject your ID then you should receive a message explaining why it was not accepted.

-Whilst you can contact a Facebook representative for certain issues, you are unable to do so for any issue related to technical support, which an account review, and a disabled account falls under.
-So no, you cannot talk to someone at Facebook about your disabled account.
+Whilst you can contact a Facebook representative for certain issues, you are unable to do so for any issue related to technical support, which an account review and a disabled account falls under.
+So no, you cannot talk to someone on Facebook about your disabled account.

 - Facebook: How long does it take to review an account?

 - What To Do When Your Facebook Account Is Locked or Disabled